-The Department of Psychology is home to more than 35 faculty members, 12 staff, 70 graduate students, and 850 undergraduate majors.
+The Department of Psychology is home to 28 faculty members, and approximately 62 graduate students and 900 undergraduate majors.
 We offer doctoral areas of training in Clinical Science, Developmental Science, Industrial/Organizational Psychology, and Biological Psychology.
 Our faculty and students are actively engaged in collaborative basic and applied research that is advancing knowledge in a variety of areas of psychology and health related behavior.
-Of note, the Department of Psychology earned Exemplary Department status based in part on the outreach efforts of the clinical training clinics and centers that serve as the basis of our clinical science training.
+Of note, the Department of Psychology earned Exemplary Department status for exemplary teaching and learning environments for students and faculty based in part on the outreach efforts of the clinical training clinics and centers that serve as the basis of our clinical science training.